-1. From the Data Lineage tab, expand the Data Sources node.
+- 1. From the Data Lineage tab, expand the Data Sources node. - 2.
+Right-click Other Sources and choose Import New Source.

-3. Complete the Import Source wizard as required and then click Finish to import the source
+3. Complete the Import Source wizard as required and then click Finish to import the source.

 The new source will appear under the Other Sources node.